cgiacomini/vagrant--kubernetes/examples/026-ArgoCD/Installation.md

 # ArgoCD Installation
 Here we are going to install ArgoCD on a 3 nodes kubernetes cluster.
 We deploy it using the installation notes described in https://kubebyexample.com/learning-paths/argo-cd/argo-cd-getting-started.
-After the installation is completed we modify the ArgoCD server deployment and service to make it running on the k8s-master node and make it accessible via an ingress.
+When the installation is completed, we modify the ArgoCD server deployment and service to make it running on the *k8s-master* node and make it accessible via an ingress.
 ```
 # Create a dedicated namespace for ArgoCD
 $ kubectl create namespace argocd